 PARENTAL/GUARDIAN CONSENT TO COMPLETE HSP PROJECTEach student participating the the High School Project are required to have their parent/guardian complete the online consent form BEFORE beginning their HSP.Parents are agreeing to the following:

-- HSP is divided into 5 sections that have to be completed in order to receive credit for the HSP - Proposal, Paper, Project, Portfolio, Presentation
+- HSP is divided into 5 sections that have to be completed in order to receive credit for the HSP - Proposal, Brochure, Project, Portfolio, Presentation

-- Student may work on activity in summer, fall, or spring semester of their senior year with at least 15 hours being logged during the course of the year.
+- Student may work on activity during their senior year with at least 15 hours being logged during the course of the year.
 All activity hours are to be accompanied by an Activity Log.

 - The student is responsible for requesting ANY resources or assistance in order to complete the HSP.